 Steak Temperatures for Doneness:

-Let the steaks rest on a platter for at least five minutes, then top them with big fat slices of herb butter.
+Let the steaks rest on a platter for at least 15 minutes, then top them with big fat slices of herb butter.

 Juicy grilled steak perfection!!
 That salty-seasoned crust and compound herb butter are mind meltingly-delicious.
 Your quest for perfect grilled steak ends right here.
 Enjoy, enjoy!

-Perfect Grilled Steak with Herb Butter features a homemade dry rub and melty herb butter finish.
-Absolutely mouthwatering!
+Perfect Grilled Steak with Herb Butter features a homemade steak seasoning and buttery herb finish.
+This easy sizzling grilled steak recipe is mouthwatering!

 Ingredients